2001 Pacific typhoon season: Retirement

 The name Vamei was retired by the ESCAP/WMO Typhoon Committee.
 The name Peipah was chosen to replace Vamei.
 The name Nanang was retired by PAGASA and was replaced by Nando for 2005.
+Along with Nanang, PAGASA unofficially retired the names Barok, Darna, Pabling, Roleta, Sibak, Talahib, Ubbeng, Yaning, Zuma, Ekis, Fuerza, Gimbal, Hampas and Juego, and replaced them with Bising, Dante, Pepeng, Ramil, Santi, Tino, Urduja, Yolanda, Zoraida, Ernie, Florante, Gerardo, Hernan and Jerome for future seasons.

 Season effects

 This table lists all the storms that developed in the western Pacific Ocean to the west of the International Date Line during the 2001 season.
 It includes their intensity, duration, name, landfalls, deaths, and damages.
 All damage figures are in 2001 USD.
 Damages and deaths from a storm include when the storm was a precursor wave or extratropical low.